-One of the best things you can do to make 2017 a success is build and nurture your network, and implementing the LinkedIn tips below is one of the simplest and most effective ways of doing just that.
+One of the best things you can do to keep your career prospects strong this year is build and nurture your network, and implementing the LinkedIn tips below is one of the simplest and most effective ways of doing just that.

 Your profile has to be strong and it must emphasize your strengths and aspirations to attract the people you want to work with as you grow professionally.

 So if you haven’t updated it lately, this is a perfect time to do so.
 Here are 8 best practices to make sure your profile is ready to connect.

 - Use your LinkedIn profile to reinforce your targeted positioning and your niche so when your best prospects land there, they say, “This is exactly who we need.”
 (See how Stephanie Helline does that here.)